ColbyBrungard/Geoprocess-by-area/README.md

 C. Analytical hillshade: Azimuth = 315, declination = 45

-D. Slope, general, profile, plan, tangential, longitudinal, cross, minimum, maximum, total, and flow line curvature all calculated using the Zevenbergen and Thorne 1987 method.
+D. Slope, profile, plan, longitudinal, cross, minimum, maximum, total, and flow line curvature all calculated using the Zevenbergen and Thorne 1987 method.
 Slope is in percent.

 E. Convergence index: neighbors = 3x3, method = gradient.
 "The index is obtained by averaging the bias of the slope directions of the adjacent calls from the direction of the central cell, and subtracting 90 degrees.
 The possible values of the index range from -90 to +90 degrees.
 Values for a cell where all eight neighbors drain to the cell (pit) are -90, values for a cell where all eight neighbors drain away from the cell center (peak) is 90, values for a cell where all eight neighbors drain to one direction are 0."
 From: Kiss, R (2004).
 Determination of drainage network in digital elevation models, utilities and limitations, Journal of Hungarian Geomathematics, 2, 16-29.)